ASTHMA POLICY 2026 - 2027

 If a student diagnosed with asthma enrols at Dandenong Valley SDS:

-Any Student Health Support Plan will be developed in accordance with Dandenong Valley SDS Healthcare Needs Policy
+Any Student Health Support Plan will be developed in accordance with Dandeong Valley SDS Health Care Needs Policy.

 If a student diagnosed with asthma is going to attend a school camp or excursion, Dandenong Valley SDS parents/carers are required to provide any updated medical information.